-Risk factors for AKI include neonates <1500 grams, intrauterine growth restriction [1, 2, 7], hypoxia secondary to respiratory failure or asphyxia [8, 9], hypoperfusion secondary to sepsis, necrotizing enterocolitis, abdominal compartment syndrome, patent ductus arteriosus, cardiac disease, high mean airway pressures impairing venous return, decreased fluid intake or increased losses, nephrotoxic medication exposure, and anomalies of the kidney or urinary tract [10-16].
-For these infants it is important to avoid AKI, recognize it promptly if symptoms develop, alter clinical management to prevent disease progression, and appropriately monitor AKI resolution and possible long term sequalae.
+Risk factors for AKI include neonates born premature, SGA, intrauterine growth restriction [1, 2, 7], hypoxia secondary to respiratory failure or asphyxia [8, 9], hypoperfusion secondary to sepsis, ECMO, necrotizing enterocolitis, abdominal compartment syndrome, patent ductus arteriosus, cardiac disease, high mean airway pressures impairing venous return, decreased fluid intake or increased losses, nephrotoxic medication exposure, and anomalies of the kidney or urinary tract [10-16].
+For these infants, it is important to avoid AKI, recognize it promptly if symptoms develop, alter clinical management to prevent disease progression, and appropriately monitor AKI resolution and possible long-term sequelae.

-Through this guideline, we aim to maximize accurate identification of neonates with AKI, utilize a multidisciplinary team approach to the management of neonates/infants with AKI, and standardize outpatient referral for neonates/infants diagnosed with AKI.
+Through this guideline, we aim to maximize the accurate identification of neonates with AKI, utilize a multidisciplinary team approach to the management of neonates/infants with AKI, and standardize outpatient referral for neonates/infants diagnosed with AKI.